Manonisch/maperaire/README.md

 I started this map, as a base visualisation to show specific map based data from the Temeraire books.
 Now that the base is done, I aim to add multiple interactive overlays showcasing different datasets manually queried from the books.

-The current project is the 'Food' project, exploring which foods were explicitly mentioned to be devoured by Temeraire during the course of the service.
-The projects base visualisation and base filter mechanisms have been added and will now be enhanced with extra visualisation features.
+The current project currently finishing is the 'Food' project, exploring which foods were explicitly mentioned to be devoured by Temeraire or friends during the course of the service.

+The next project is the "Side Character" project.
+These maps will showcase when different major side characters join Laurence and Temeraire on their journey.

 ## Other interesting stuff